chingc/chingc/resume.md

 - Led the transition from Python 2 to 3 and Django 2 to 3 for the main codebase.
 - Built an auto-scaling CI infrastructure with GitHub Actions and Amazon EC2 instances.
-- Reduced CI test duration from nearly two hours to 20 minutes.
+- Accelerated CI testing pipelines by 6x with parallelization and caching.
 - Reduced overhead and errors by increasing automation and eliminating complexity.
 - Addressed tech debt by managing project dependencies and refactoring old code.
 - Addressed security concerns by keeping systems and software updated.